 - Competitors can run ads near your video, which can take away from your brand.

 - Facebook reaches a vast audience that may already be following and interacting with your business.

 - Users can instantly access your livestream with a notification if they are already followers.
 Even those that don't follow the page can find the stream.

-- It's easy to do small sneak peek videos on Facebook as teasers to advertise your upcoming livestream.
+- It's easy to do a small sneak peek videos on Facebook as teasers to advertise your upcoming livestream.

 - The Live video can stay on the page indefinitely and still get views.
-They can be repurposed for online marketing, emails, or to other social media platforms.
+They can be repurposed for online marketing, emails, or other social media platforms.